galaxyproject/galaxy-hub/content/news/2024-03-27-workflows-workflows-workflows/index.md

 ## 💌 Workflow Cards

-Thw workflow list has a all new look.
+The workflow list has a all new look.

 Instead of a table, you will find that you now have a choice of two views: a list view, and a grid view.